 This simple brick church holds the distinction of being the oldest in South Carolina’s Upstate.
 President Andrew Jackson was baptized here, and his father is buried in its churchyard.

 Also known as Old Waxhaw Presbyterian, the congregation of this church in Lancaster was founded around 1755 by Scots-Irish Presbyterians who arrived in the mid-eighteenth century from Pennsylvania and Virginia.
 These Presbyterians settled in an area which stretched from South Carolina’s lower Piedmont to the North Carolina border.

-Called the Waxhaws, this region takes its name from the extinct nation of Native Americans who originally lived here.
+Called the Waxhaws, this region takes its name from the Waxhaw Tribe, a now-extinct nation of Native American who originally lived here.
 The tribe was nearly annihilated during the 1715 Yemassee War.
 Remaining Waxhaws disbanded during a small pox epidemic in 1741; the few who survived relocated and joined other tribes.
 The area referred to as the Waxhaws has no official boundary but primarily encompasses land in Lancaster County, part of Chester County, and Anson County in North Carolina.

 Waxhaw Presbyterian Church was the center of Presbyterianism in this region when it was organized, and members first met in a frame meeting house on this site.
 The land for the church was given by the Reverend Robert Miller and officially deeded to the church in 1757.
 The Reverend Miller came to the Waxhaws as the church’s minster in 1756.
 The church also founded a prestigious school, Waxhaw Academy.